 For example, your events team is displaying all of the newest content on a handful of monitors around their venue, and your web team is highlighting only the best content on the event's website.
 What happens when the events team publishes almost all of the new content as it's aggregated?
 Unfortunately, it displays on both the venue monitors, and the the event's website.

-Using the example above, the below setup, and slight shift in moderation workflow will allow both teams to moderate this content simultaneously.
+Given the example above, the setup described below, as well as a slight shift in your moderation workflow, both teams can moderate this content simultaneously.

 Create a new Tag for each of the teams.
 One team can call their tag “Events Published”, the second “Web Published”.